ad3ller/emonitor/README.rst

 emonitor
 ========

-A command-line program for reading and recording data from serial instruments.
+A command-line program for reading and recording sensor data from serial devices.

 Example configuration for a Pfeiffer Maxigauge vacuum pressure gauge reader and a Lakeshore 336 temperature controller.